All articles

 1/1

-• 400 metres from Brighton Beach - among the closest non-seafront options in this guide
+• 400 metres from Brighton Beach

-• Select rooms with balconies and garden views
+• Some rooms with balconies

 • Car rental service available on-site

-2102 reviews
+2150 reviews

 West Beach Hotel Brighton West Beach Hotel Brighton West Beach Hotel Brighton West Beach Hotel Brighton West Beach Hotel Brighton